coenm/VersionedPdfGenerator/README.md

 3. Variable `{now}` evaluates to the current date time and is formatted using the default formatting (this can also be configured in the config file).
 The formatting of the date time in `{now:yyyy}` will be overwritten for this specific variable.
 Therefore, the docvariable `Copyright` will be added to the document with `copyright 2010-2020` (assuming it is still 2020) as its value.
 4. Environment variables are accessable using the prefix `env.`.
 This config line will add a docvariable named `MyOperatingSystem` with the value `My OS is : Windows10` (assuming the environment variable `OS` is `Windows10`).
 5. Example using a method combined with a variable.
 The `Upper()` method will uppercase the content.
 I.e. after evaluation the docvariable will be `my os is WINDOWS_NT` when the `env.OS` returned `Windows_NT`.
-6. d
+6. `RepoUrlQrCode` results in an url generating a qr code.
+The `host` variable returns the url of the local webhost, the `/qr/url/` path is mapped to a method generating a qr code image with url `https://github.com/coenm/VersionedPdfGenerator/commit/{Git.Sha}`.
+This url needs to be url encoded (using the `UrlEncode` method).

-The variables supported at the moment can be found [here](documentation/Variables.md).
+All variables supported at this moment can be found [here](documentation/Variables.md).

 An example of a config file can be found [in the example directory](example/.VersionedPdfGenerator.yaml).

 ### Methods

-The following methods are implemented:
+The following methods are implemented.
+All methods require a single (string) argument.

 - Upper;
 - Lower;